The NBA awaits a new champion, and the path is wide open - WTMJ

 “I’m not even going to go there,” Hawks coach Nate McMillan said.
 “I’m not going to go and talk about what’s good for the league.
 My focus is on the Hawks and facing Philadelphia.”

-Entering Friday, there were eight players left in the playoffs who were part of a team’s winning trip to the NBA Finals: Philadelphia’s Danny Green and Denver’s JaVale McGee are three-time champions, Brooklyn’s Kevin Durant and Clippers teammates Kawhi Leonard and Rajon Rondo each have two rings, while Brooklyn’s Kyrie Irving, the Clippers’ Serge Ibaka and the 76ers’ Dwight Howard have won title apiece.
+There are eight players left in the playoffs who were part of a team’s winning trip to the NBA Finals: Philadelphia’s Danny Green and Denver’s JaVale McGee are three-time champions, Brooklyn’s Kevin Durant and Clippers teammates Kawhi Leonard and Rajon Rondo each have two rings, while Brooklyn’s Kyrie Irving, the Clippers’ Serge Ibaka and the 76ers’ Dwight Howard have won title apiece.
+(Brooklyn’s Joe Harris was with Cleveland for some of the 2015-16 season, but was moved in-season and wasn’t there for the Cavs’ title win over Golden State.)

-It all means the path to the finals is wide open for the first time in years and a breakthrough awaits someone.
+It all means the path to the finals is wide open for the first time in years.
+And for someone, a breakthrough awaits.

 “We have a chance to do something special,” Jazz center Rudy Gobert said.